debjyoti-m28/AuthService/README.md

-# Welcome to Auth Service for Airline management backend
+# Welcome to Auth Service

 ### Setting up sequelize and sequelize-cli